initbiz/initbiz.github.io/powercomponents/index.md

 1. Test, test, test, and test (stable still waiting) with better automatic tests
 1. Simplify the code (too much responsibility of classes)
 1. Make simpler `pcrender` method (without those 'options' and 'SELF.id' things)
-1. Merge some PoweComponents traits with October's core and remove them from plugin (remove the second group of traits)
+1. Merge some PoweComponents traits with October's core and remove them from the plugin (remove the second group of traits)
-1. Console command to automatically create yaml files using model properties
+1. Console command to automatically create YAML files using model properties
-1. Run first AJAX request earlier in page load cycle (for faster page loading), or even move it to lower level (render of page or something)
+1. Run first AJAX request earlier in page load cycle (for faster page loading), or even move it to the lower level (render of page or something)

 ## Translations
 Remember that translations of plugin are not translations of your components.
-Translations of plugin mostly mean translation of inspector's properties, it's description, name and so on.
+Translations of plugin mostly mean the translation of the inspector's properties, it's description, name and so on.

-Labels in forms and column names are defined in your `yaml` file, because they are not related with PowerComponents itself.
+Labels in forms and column names are defined in your `yaml` file because they are not related to PowerComponents itself.

-When it comes to texts in buttons, they are defined in PowerComponents `lang` directory.
-Right now there are only two languages supported: English and Polish, so if you want to have your language available on marketplace, then please send us your translation.
+When it comes to texts on buttons, they are defined in PowerComponents `lang` directory.
+Right now there are only two languages supported: English and Polish, so if you want to have your language available on the marketplace, then please send us your translation.
 We cannot guarantee you full support of your language (we are just developers ;)).

 ## PowerComponents's assets (CSSs, JSs)